 - for retired foreign persons, the pension coupons of the last 6 months are also required.

-Those who want to bring their children along must have the children’s birth certificates on them.
+Those who want to bring their children along must have their birth certificates on them.
 In case one of the spouses travels alone with the children, a court order allowing the parent to take the children out of the country and the consent of the other parent are required.

 The residence permit or permesso di soggiorno in Italy

-, the applicant is required to go to the nearest police station in the city or town he or she lives in order to be taken into evidence.
-The maximum number of days allowed to live in Italy based on any type of visa apart from the residence permit is 8.
+The residence permit can be obtained based on a temporary visa, the applicant is required to go to the nearest police station in the city or town he or she lives in order to be taken into evidence.

 The work permit in Italy